Optimize

 Filter Recommendations

-You can use filters to see only the Recommendations you need to review.
-You can apply filters to most Dimensions in CloudZero and filter by most Recommendation properties.
-You can also apply different operators such as is or is not filters and combine filters to show all.
+Use filters to narrow the Recommendations list.
+You can apply filters to most Dimensions and Recommendation properties, use operators such as is or is not, and combine multiple filters.

 To apply a filter: